 However, the FA absolutely surpasses themselves here.
 After the players complete their warm-ups, a hundred soldiers tramp their hobnail boots across the hallowed turf unfurling gigantic United and Palace flags that each cover half of the pitch.
 Other paraphernalia is brought out - podiums, incendiary devices, red carpets, balloons, royalty.

-Then some miniscule hip-hop star clad all in white come out and sings a crap song followed by a gospel choir singing ‘Abide With Me’.
+Then some minuscule hip-hop star clad all in white come out and sings a crap song followed by a gospel choir singing ‘Abide With Me’.
 Sir Alex Ferguson and Steve Coppell come out for something.
 Then a lady in a shocking (literally) pink dress and watches while the ‘SOUTH LONDON MASSIVE’ heartily sing the National Anthem.

 I take in the scene.
 The Palace end is a sea of red and blue foil and a giant black Eagle that looks quite good and they have been allocated a small but vociferous singing section which contributes to the atmosphere.